semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 ### Semgrep App session details

 - The time before you need to reauthenticate to Semgrep App is 7 days.
-- This session timeout is not configurable and the session token is valid for 7 days.
+- Semgrep App session token is valid for 7 days.
+- This session timeout is not configurable.
 - Semgrep App is not using cookies but `localStorage` to store access tokens.
 The data in `localStorage` expire every 7 days.

 <MoreHelp />